Matoking/nanolib/docs/tutorial.rst

 Tutorial
 ========

-This tutorial will illustrate the usage of the `pynanocurrency` library by describing the steps required to open an account in the NANO network, starting from generating an account to receiving some NANO, and then sending it on.
+This tutorial will illustrate the usage of the `nanolib` library by describing the steps required to open an account in the NANO network, starting from generating an account to receiving some NANO, and then sending it on.
 Naturally, you will need a small amount of NANO; you may be able to get